 With the go hunt action, you can quickly investigate events and various entity types using powerful query-based advanced hunting capabilities.
 This action automatically runs an advanced hunting query to find relevant information about the selected event or entity.

-The go hunt action is available in various sections of the security center whenever event or entity details are displayed.
+The go hunt action is available in various sections of the Defender for Cloud whenever event or entity details are displayed.
 For example, you can use go hunt from the following sections: